-What is What Is Guest Messaging?
-A Guide to Hotel Guest Messaging?
+What is Guest Messaging?

 Guest messaging is the structured system of written communication between a host and a guest across a booking's full lifecycle, from the first inquiry through checkout and the post-stay review request.
-Understanding what is a guest messaging system means recognizing it as the operational backbone of every hosted stay, not just a channel for answering questions.

 For a host running a $150/night listing at 75% occupancy, a single unanswered check-in question at 10 p.m. can produce a 3-star review that costs more in lost future bookings than a month of platform fees.